python/devguide/setup.rst

 Once ``configure`` is done, you can then compile Python.::

-    make -s
+    make -s -j2

-This will build Python with only warnings and errors being printed to stderr.
-If you are using a multi-core machine you can use the ``-j`` flag along with the number of cores your machine has
+This will build Python with only warnings and errors being printed to stderr and utilize up to 2 CPU cores.
+If you are using a multi-core machine with more than 2 cores (or a single-core machine), you can adjust the number passed into the ``-j`` flag to match the number of cores you have.
-(e.g., with two cores, you would want ``make -s -j2``) to speed up.

 Once Python is done building you will then have a working build of Python that can be run in-place; ``./python`` on most machines, ``./python.exe``